Zygmut/Zygmut/README.md

 - 🙃 I tend to forget things

-- 🧠 I know some Python, Java, HTML/CSS/JS and bash
+- 🧠 I know some Python, Java, HTML/CSS/JS and shell

 - 🌱 Currently working and studying